AurMad/STOCfree/README.md

-These parameters are the probability of being status positive on the first time step (pi1), the probability of becoming status positive between consecutive time steps (tau1) and the probability of remaining test positive between consecutive time steps (tau2).
+These parameters are the probability of being status positive on the first time step (pi1), the probability of becoming status positive between consecutive time steps (tau1) and the probability of remaining status positive between consecutive time steps (tau2).
 When risk factors are included in the model, tau1 is modelled as a function of these risk factors and the parameters for the prior distribution of tau1 will not be taken into account.